chaitanya-lakkundi/CodeBus/README.md

 ### Using Docker (20 minutes to install under our setup, Roughly 250 MB download)
 #### Supports any operating system where `docker` is installed.

-Assuming `docker` is installed.
-[Tutorial to install docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)
+Assuming `docker` is installed. ([Tutorial to install docker])

+[Tutorial to install docker]: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

 1. Download `Dockerfile` and save it in a new directory.
 Navigate to the new directory in terminal.
 2. Execute `docker build -t codebus .` to create `codebus` docker image.